Lanos Hydraulic Rowing Machine Review

 Resistance Downsides

-One of the biggest drawbacks of hydraulic piston resistance is that you can only adjust it before you start rowing.
+Another is that you can only adjust it before you start rowing.
 Or, if you want to adjust it mid-workout, you’ll have to stop rowing completely and give the hydraulic fluid some time to settle before you can increase or decrease the difficulty.

 Also, the rowing stroke isn’t as natural as with other rowing machines.
 The arms move independently of each other, similar to the movement of oars, but your upper body ends up doing most of the work, with very little effort required of your lower body.
-It’s a smooth rowing stroke, but much more focused on your arms and shoulders with minimal leg muscle engagement.

 The pistons themselves can also overheat.
 Really, any workout longer than 20 or 25 minutes is likely too long for a hydraulic piston machine.
 And if you’re not careful, you can accidentally burn yourself if you touch the piston before it cools down.